Dynatrace-APAC/dynatrace-apac.github.io/workshops/advanced-observability.md

 ![Smartscape](assets/dem/smartscape.png)

 <!-- ------------------------ -->
-## Session Properties
+## Custom Services
 Duration: 15

-In this exercise, we will cover the setting up Session Properties with Request Attributes.
-These leveraged for deep visibility into all the details of your users’ interactions with your application.
+In this exercise, we will be creating a custom Java service.
+This is a typical scenerio for 3rd party apps or proprietary software that Dynatrace monitors but doesn't instrument automatically.

 ### Enable Real time updates for Java